-Before you can jump into the latest last-man-standing shooter, you’ll have to fight through a hefty update for the game, even if you’re an existing player.
-It’s comically smaller for current players (obviously) at 15GB to 20GB, depending on whether you’re playing on PC, PS4, or Xbox One, but the download size is no laughing matter for those who haven’t already played Modern Warfare.
+Before you can jump into the latest last-person-standing shooter, you’ll have to fight through a hefty update for the game, even if you’re an existing player.
+It’s comically smaller for current players at 15GB to 20GB, depending on whether you’re playing on PC, PS4, or Xbox One, but the download size is no laughing matter for those who haven’t already played Modern Warfare.
 Prepare yourself for a giant download between 80GB and 100GB.
 We’ll see you online tomorrow (or next week)!

 Fifty squads of three players drop into a massive map stitched together with some classic Call of Duty locales.
 Once you and your squad mark a position on the map, it’s time to vault out of the plane and do your best to parachute down and land somewhere safe.
 You load up on equipment littered on the floor and get to hunting down your fellow man.
 The aim is simple — be the last squad standing.

+Plunder takes place on a smaller section of the same map with fewer players.
+Less tense and more casual in nature, the race is on to bank the most amount of cash before the lengthy timer runs dry.
 Money is earned through missions and drops, and defeated players pony up their hard-earned dough to drop back in after a defeat.
 Top earners are marked on the map, and the massive bank chopper gives other players the opportunity to intercept and steal cash drops.
 It’s a riot and a good training ground for the more deadly battle royale chase.

-1. Familiarize yourself with the weapons
+Familiarize yourself with the weapons

 This one might sound glaringly obvious, but it’s something that needs to be said.
-Familiarizing yourself with the weapons you’ll find in Warzone is one of the most important aspects of the whole damn operation.
+Familiarizing yourself with the weapons you’ll find in Warzone is one of the most important aspects of the whole operation.
 Not knowing your FN Scar 17 from your FAL can easily cost you a fight — and one fight is all that separates you from getting booted back to the main menu.

 There is an insane number of guns in Modern Warfare, and they’re all in Warzone, too.
 Find which weapon best suits your style and learn how each handles and operates.
 Getting the drop on another player is no good if you pull the trigger expecting a barrage of bullets only to take one potshot and get blasted down.
 Don’t go thinking a semi-auto assault rifle is a full-auto, or that a bolt-action sniper is a semi.
 Trust us, it doesn’t feel good to lose a fight because you didn’t understand your weapon.